f-fraysse/HPE_volleyball/memory-bank/progress.md

 ## Next Milestone

-**Detailed Performance Profiling**
+**Analyze Profiling Results and Implement Optimizations**

+- Analyze the detailed profiling data collected from CSV logs
-- Implement timing measurements for preprocessing, inference, and postprocessing
+- Identify the specific bottlenecks in preprocessing, inference, and postprocessing
-- Identify specific bottlenecks within each stage
-- Document findings and prioritize optimization strategies
+- Prioritize optimization strategies based on profiling results
-- Implement and evaluate initial optimizations
+- Implement the most promising optimizations
+- Measure the impact of each optimization

 **Target Completion**: TBD

+**Success Criteria**:
-**Success Criteria**: Clear understanding of where time is being spent in the pipeline and identification of at least 3 specific optimization opportunities with estimated impact.
+- Identification of at least 3 specific optimization opportunities with estimated impact
+- Implementation of at least 1 optimization strategy
+- Measurable improvement in overall processing speed